 Remove fire prone vegetation within 30 feet of structures, especially Scotch Broom, Juniper, Italian Cypress, Bamboo, Acacia and Pampas Grass.

-Leverage the readyforwildfire.org site preparedness steps - Ready | Set | Go - resources to help you plan, prepare and act.
+Step-6: Leverage the CalFire preparedness site - Ready, Set, Go! - resources to help you plan, prepare and act.

 Information about building a "Go Bag"